Krish54491/PianoWizards/README.md

 2. Click "Create Game" and share the link with a friend
 3. Player 1 records a melody using keyboard keys, then clicks "Done"
 4. Player 2 listens to the melody, then tries to replay it within 50 seconds
-5. If they fail, they get a letter toward MAGE
+5. If they fail, they get a letter toward MAGIC
 6. Roles switch - now Player 2 records and Player 1 replays
-7. First to spell MAGE loses!
+7. First to spell MAGIC loses!

 ## Controls